-- Policy Statement: Students in the Paul L. Foster School of Medicine (PLFSOM) are responsible for obtaining and maintaining electronic devices in accordance with current technical specifications for full participation in the M.D. degree program. - II.
-Reason for Policy: This policy is intended to ensure that all medical students have appropriate access to the data and information technology required for their participation in the program. - III.
-Who Should Read this Policy: All PLFSOM students, course/clerkship directors, educational program administrators, and PLFSOM academic information technology (IT) support staff. - IV.
-Resources: This policy is administratively supported by the Office of Medical Education (with technical support from the PLFSOM's academic IT team).
+- I. Program Statement: For full participation in the M.D. degree program, students in the Paul L. Foster School of Medicine (PLFSOM) are responsible for providing and maintaining electronic devices in accordance with current recommended technical specifications.
+For all other inquiries related to Information Technology support and policy information, please refer to the Student Orientation Packet "IT Welcome" provided by the Office of Student Affairs. - II.
+Reason for Statement: This statement is intended to ensure that all medical students have appropriate access, via compatible personal equipment, to the information required for their participation and successful experience in the program. - III.
+Who Should Read This Policy: All PLFSOM students, course/clerkship directors, educational program administrators, and PLFSOM academic technology support staff. - IV.
+Supporting Resources: This protocol is supported by the Office of Medical Education. - IV.
+Definitions: - Bring Your Own Device (BYOD): The general expectation that students will provide, maintain, and use their own electronic device(s) -- such as laptops, smartphones, and tablets -- in the university learning environment.